RafaelConejo/PyFCS/README.md

 ```
 pip install -r PyFCS\external\requirements.txt
 ```
-4. Now you can use one of the various test programs located in the test directory.
+4. Now it's possible to use one of the different test programs located in the test directory.
 Here's an example of usage, _color_percentage_ is just an example of the test programs; it can be run with all the files present in that test directory:
 ```
 python PyFCS\test\color_percentage.py
 ```